Nanny Taxes in Michigan

 Michigan State Unemployment Tax & Rate

-In Michigan, the new employer SUI (state unemployment insurance) rate is 2.70 percent on the first $9,500 of wages for each employee.
+In Michigan, the new employer SUI (state unemployment insurance) rate is 2.70 percent on each employee’s first $9,500 of wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

 Workers’ Compensation Insurance

-Household employers in Michigan are required to have a workers’ compensation policy for any employee except those employed for less than 35 hours per week for 13 weeks or longer during the preceding 52 weeks.
+Household employers in Michigan must have a workers’ compensation policy for any employee except those employed for less than 35 hours per week for 13 weeks or longer during the preceding 52 weeks.
 Get a quote on workers’ compensation insurance.

 Final Pay